- Research and Training

 The Alzheimer's Disease Research Center (ADRC) and the Penn Memory Center (PMC) offer students of all levels a number of academic opportunities, including fellowships, internships, and a certificate program.

-Participants of this 10-week Aging Research Summer Internship held by Penn ADRC will experience hands-on research, classroom-based learning, and faculty mentoring.
+Participants of this 9-week Summer Training in Aging Research Internship held by Penn ADRC will experience hands-on research, classroom-based learning, and faculty mentoring.
 Participants will receive a $4,500 stipend.

 Who should apply?